 Unless he becomes agitated or upset by the activities, noise, or change in routine, seeing you in the holiday spirit will likely brighten his day.

-If your older adult has dementia, a low-key approach to the holidays may work better.
+If an older adult has dementia, a low-key approach to the holidays may work better.

 Overstimulating holiday activities or busy decorations could be confusing or cause agitation.

-For seniors without cognitive impairment, find creative ways to help them take part in family celebrations.
+For seniors without cognitive impairment, find creative ways to involve them in family celebrations.

 Reassure your older adult that they won't be forgotten or abandoned by telling them when you'll celebrate with them.

-• For family living far away, arrange video chats so they can have virtual visitors
+- For families living far away, arrange video chats so they can have virtual visitors

 Recommended for you: